IanJCHEN/cdrl_ts/content/contact/1_lincoln.md

 M.Arch.
 I Student, Harvard GSD
 <!--more-->

-Lincoln Chan is a BSSc(AS) graduate from the School of Architecture, CUHK.
-His "Tower on Hillside" graduation project won the AIA Hong Kong Scholastic Award (2022).
-He is passionate about using construction methods to connect the community, and was a core member of multiple research projects concerning countryside conservation and community engagement.
+#### Introduction

+Lincoln Chan is a Master in Architecture (M.Arch I) student at the Harvard Graduate School of Design.
+He earned his BSSc in Architectural Studies from CUHK in 2022, graduating on the Dean’s List and receiving the AIA Hong Kong Scholastic Award.
+During his undergraduate studies, he held leadership roles in the architecture student society, actively contributing to academic and community initiatives.
+His interests span craft, technology, cultural landscapes, placemaking, community, architectural theory and education.
+Lincoln studies the social and anthropological value of craft and material, and experiment his ideas through co-creative projects with various local communities, focusing on natural-material-crafted dwellings, landscapes, installations, and exhibitions.